TendrilApps/tendrils-cli/README.md

 ```

 ## Filtering Tendrils
+- For the filters below that support glob patterns, these are resolved using the [`glob-match`](https://crates.io/crates/glob-match) crate
+    - Consult this crate's documentation for the syntax

 ### Filtering by Name
 - Using the `--names (-n)` argument
 - Available on all of the actions listed above
 - Only includes tendril [names](#names) that match any of the given names
+    - Glob patterns are supported
 - Any tendril names that do not match are omitted, and any tendrils without any matching names are omitted entirely.
 - Is case sensitive, and must be an exact match
 ``` bash